-- Twenty-six EDUs offered financial incentives to customers that opted to allow utilities to control their peak load by curtailing the operation of certain appliances or equipment during periods of peak demand. - Four EDUs offered financial incentives to customers that agreed to partially or completely halt electricity consumption, or allowed the utility to interrupt service, during periods of peak demand. - Four EDUs offered rates that reflected time-of-use, real-time, and/or seasonal capacity constraints and marginal generation costs during periods of peak demand. - One EDU provided incentives for customers to switch to on-site standby electricity generation during periods of peak demand.
+- Thirty-three EDUs offered financial incentives to customers that opted to allow utilities to control their peak load by curtailing the operation of certain appliances or equipment during periods of peak demand. - Three EDUs offered financial incentives to customers that agreed to partially or completely halt electricity consumption, or allowed the utility to interrupt service, during periods of peak demand. - Three EDUs offered rates that reflected time-of-use, real-time, and/or seasonal capacity constraints and marginal generation costs during periods of peak demand. - One EDU provided incentives for customers to switch to on-site standby electricity generation during periods of peak demand.

-&lt;sup>1 Information provided on this summary page does not include pilot projects.
+1 Information provided on this summary page does not include pilot projects.